 The judge will then decide whether to dismiss your case, let your case continue, or give you more time.

-If the judge dismisses your case, ICE agents are likely to detain you after you leave the courtroom.
+If the judge dismisses your case, ICE agents could detain you after you leave the courtroom.

 If the judge decides to let your case continue, you should be scheduled for another hearing.
 Make sure to get a copy of your next hearing notice before you leave the courtroom.
 If ICE agents still try to detain you, you can tell them your case was NOT dismissed and show them your hearing notice.
 It is possible that this will prevent them from detaining you.
 But even if your immigration court case is continuing, you can still be detained.